 By scrolling to the bottom of this page you can access a range of Aboriginal and Torres Strait Islander resources, where you can filter your search by community or health professional.

 Temporary telehealth medicare bulk-billed items for COVID-19 for health professionals were announced as part of the Government’s response to COVID-19) and 10 Medicare subsidised psychological therapy sessions for people subjected to further restrictions in areas impacted by the second wave of the COVID-19 pandemic were added.
 The Australian health sector emergency response plan for novel coronavirus (COVID-19) is a living document and guides the Australian health sector response.
 The Coronavirus Australia app gives the latest up to date information on COVID-19.
 The COVIDSafe app, is a tool developed to slow the spread of COVID-19.
-The app aims to help state and territory health officials quickly contact people who may have been exposed to COVID-19.
 There is also an official Australian Government WhatsApp channel with information about Covid-19.

 The National Aboriginal and Torres Strait Islander Advisory Group on COVID-19 (the Taskforce) was co-chaired by the Department of Health and NACCHO, to fast-track an emergency response plan for Aboriginal and Torres Strait Islander communities to any potential spread of COVID-19.
 The STOP the spread graphics and social media resources were developed by NACCHO.
 These are for the promotion of healthy messages to help stop the spread of COVID-19.
 Stay informed via the National Indigenous Australian Agency.